thomasletsch/javaee-addon-sample/README.txt

 Tested and used with JBoss 7.1.

+Can be accessed on the JBoss via http://localhost:8080/javaee-addon-sample/vaadin (replace your server name and port)

-The JavaEE Addon is compatible to Vaadin 7!
+The JavaEE Addon is compatible to Vaadin 7 Beta 9!
 No stable version!